 Patience + time = job.
 Good luck.

-Once your foot’s in the door, Lee has these interview tips to help you nail the next step in the process.
+When your foot’s in the door, Lee’s interview tips will help you nail the next step.

 10 tips for a better cover letter, by Steve Pavlina